Lawn & Garden

 St. Paul, MN 55108

-You may drop off the samples in person.
+You may also drop off samples in person.
 See Contact Us for directions.
-Free parking to drop-off samples is available along the curb on Dudley Ave.
-Call us from your car if you would like us to walk outside the office to pick up your samples from you.
+Free parking for sample drop-off is available along the curb on Dudley Avenue.
+There is a drop-box on the table outside the building, or you may come in and use the table outside room 135.

-Note: While our tests are optimized for upper Midwest states, we can accept any soil from the mainland US (including AK) that is not highlighted or marked on this map.
+Note: While our tests are optimized for the upper Midwest, we accept soil from the anywhere in the continental US (including AK) that is not highlighted or marked on this map.

 Tests Offered (with recommendations)